debiki/talkyard-prod-one/README.md

 Get a server and a Web address
 ----------------

-Provision an Ubuntu 20.04 server with at least 2 GB RAM, for example at [Digital Ocean](https://www.digitalocean.com/).
+Provision an Debian 11 server with at least 2 GB RAM, for example at [Digital Ocean](https://www.digitalocean.com/).

 Point a domain name, say, `talkyard.your-website.com`, to the server IP address.